ietf/tao/Tao.md

 Many types of IETF documentation are mentioned here.
 The IETF publishes its technical documentation as RFCs, still known by their historical term *Requests for Comments*.
 (Sometimes people joke that it stands for *Request for Compliance*.)
-STDs are RFCs identified as "standards" and BCPs are RFCs that represent thoughts on Best Current Practices in the Internet.
+STDs are RFCs identified as "standards", and BCPs are RFCs that represent thoughts on Best Current Practices in the Internet.
 Both STDs and BCPs are also RFCs.
 For example, [BCP 9](https://www.rfc-editor.org/info/bcp9) points to a collection of RFCs that describe the IETF's standardization processes.